-Skill development in the use of software to develop storyboards and two-dimensional animation including creating, importing, and sequencing media elements to create multimedia presentation.
-Emphasis on conceptualization, creativity, and visual aesthetics.
-This course assumes computer literacy.
+Skill development in the use of software to develop storyboards and two-dimensional animation including creating, importing, and sequencing media elements to create multimedia presentation; emphasis on conceptualization, creativity, and visual aesthetics.

-BCIS 1305 Business Computer Applications 3:2:2
+BCIS 1305 Business Computer Applications

 Students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and businessorientated utilization of the internet.
-Prerequisite: None Type: ACAD
+The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.

-COSC 1301 Introduction to Computing 3:2:2
+COSC 1301 Introduction to Computing

-Overview of computer systems-hardware, operating systems, and microcomputer application software, including the intranet, word processing, spreadsheets, presentation graphics, and databases.
+Overview of computer systems-hardware, operating systems, and microcomputer application software, including the Internet, word processing, spreadsheets, presentation graphics, and databases.
 Current issues such as the effect of computers on society, and the history and use of computers in business, educational, and other modern settings are also studied.
 This course is not intended to count toward a student's major field of study in business or computer science.
+(These courses are no longer cross-listed as BCIS 1301 and 1401).